 Final phase of flood protection work on Calera Creek: Arizona Avenue downstream to the railroad tracks

-The final phase of the Calera Creek portion of Valley Water's Lower Berryessa Creek Flood Protection Project is expected to be completed by the end of December 2022.
+The construction phase of the Lower Calera Creek portion of Valley Water's Lower Berryessa Creek Flood Protection Project is expected to be completed by the end of January 2023.
 After completing the project, Valley Water will continue plant maintenance for three years to ensure plant establishment.

 Construction activities are from Arizona Avenue past North Milpitas Boulevard to the Bay Area Rapid Transit (BART) railroad tracks.
 Crews work Monday through Friday, from 7 a.m. to 7 p.m., and Saturday from 8 a.m. to 5 p.m.
 The work involves: